-Notre Dame Cathedral was commissioned by the Bishop Maurice de Sully in 1160 when he was elected Bishop of Paris.
-With the strong economic and population growth in Paris and the choice of Paris as the capital of France, Bishop de Sully decided that Paris needed to have a cathedral like no other.
+Notre-Dame Cathedral was commissioned by the Bishop Maurice de Sully in 1160 when he was elected Bishop of Paris.
+The economy in Paris was strong at that time and the population was growing.
+So when Paris was chosen as the capital of France, Bishop de Sully decided that Paris needed to have a cathedral like no other.
 Although the existing church, St. Etienne, was quite large for a construction of the 6th century (five ships wide), it was regularly being repaired.

 According to Viollet-le-Duc “Restoring a building is not the maintenance, repair or rebuild, restore it in a state, which may never have existed at one time.”
 Extensive works were carried out including the reconstruction of the arrow, the elevation of the new sacristy, murals in the side chapels, complete renovation of the organ, etc.

-Architecture students will love the Notre Dame for its exquisite architecture and so will art and history lovers.
-The Notre Dame Cathedral website has excellent information and interactive map of the cathedral’s layout and features (www.notredamedeparis.fr).
-If you feel energetic, you can climb the 422 steps leading to the top of the south tower where the famous thirteen-ton bell named Emmanuel is housed and enjoy a breathtaking view across the rooftops of Paris.
+Architecture students will love the Notre-Dame for its exquisite architecture and so will art and history lovers.
+The Notre-Dame Cathedral website has excellent information and interactive map of the cathedral’s layout and features (www.notredamedeparis.fr).
+If you feel energetic, you can climb the 422 steps to the top of the south tower.
+Your reward is the breathtaking views across the rooftops of Paris.
+The top of the tower is also where the famous thirteen-ton bell named Emmanuel is housed.

-On the square in front of the cathedral is the usual sight of art students sketching the popular west facade.
-Look out for the bronze star inscribed “zero kilometre”.
+Art students sketching the popular west facade is a regular sight on the square in front of the cathedral.
+Look out for the bronze star inscribed “zero kilometre“.
 Notre-Dame Cathedral is located in the 4th arrondissement and it’s from this point zero that all distances are measured in France.

 Cathédrale Notre-Dame de Paris